 Deans has always been supportive of the blinds, shades and shutters industry and has been closely involved with the British Blinds and Shutters Association since its inception and was a founder member in 1919.
 Download the BBSA code of practice here.

-Deans believe that its employees are key to their continued success and a National Training Award Commendation in 1991 was followed up in 1993 by Deans becoming one of the first UK companies to achieve the prestigious Investors In People standard confirming their commitment to quality and training; This award has been re-confirmed 6 times since 1993.
-CHAS, Safe Contractor and Construction Line Health and Safety certificates endorse Dean’s commitment to the safety of it’s staff and customers.
+Deans believe that its employees are key to their continued success and a National Training Award Commendation in 1991 was followed up in 1993 by Deans becoming one of the first UK companies to achieve the prestigious Investors In People standard confirming their commitment to quality and training.
+A Safe Contractor Health and Safety certificates endorse Dean’s commitment to the safety of it’s staff and customers.
+PEFC and FSC certificates endorse our environmental commitment and we are a member of the “Made in Britain” foundation.